Secret arms deals with Russia? Documents reveal details

 Documents reveal: Rheinmetall in distress because of secret business relationships?

 research by Business Insider According to reports, Rheinmetall maintained business relations with Aviastok long after the annexation of Crimea.
-Loud Business Insider became these relationships in a 2018 contract detained.
+The company got involved in the relationships in a 2018 contract detained.
 Aviastok is said to be loud Business Insider be a Russian subsidiary of Rheinmetall.

 The contract states that Aviastok may represent Rheinmetall in the marketing and sale of so-called ground launch devices until December 2021.
 With the MSU 200, Rheinmetall manufactures one of the most powerful ground launch vehicles in the world.
 The German group has been selling this for a long time to the Russian company Aviaistok, which resells it in Russia under the name AIST-6 Business Insider.